MicrosoftLearnStudentAmbassadorsPatras/python-web-dev/backend/README.md

 This is the backend source code from the Python Part 2 Event: Web development with Python & Deployment with Azure.
 For the purposes of the event we created a simple Todo List App.

 ### Installation
 [Python 3.6](https://www.python.org/downloads/release/python-360/) is needed for the project.
-Also download [Pip](https://pypi.org/project/pip/) and run
+Also download [Pip](https://pypi.org/project/pip/) and run:
  ```
  pip install pipenv
  ```
  to get [Pipenv](https://github.com/pypa/pipenv).
-In order to download the python dependencies simply run
+In order to download the python dependencies simply run:
  ```
  pipenv install
  ```